 This paper was presented in part or whole at the Annual Meeting of the Institute of Food Technologists, New Orleans, Louisiana, June 22–26, 1996.

-Formulation and Processing of a Heat Stable Calcium-fortified Soy Milk
+Fermentation and Properties of Calcium-fortified Soy Milk Yogurt

 Article first published online: 20 JUL 2006

 Volume 62, Issue 3, pages 457–461, May 1997

 YAZICI, F., ALVAREZ, V.B. and HANSEN, P.M.T.
 (1997), Fermentation and Properties of Calcium-fortified Soy Milk Yogurt.
 Journal of Food Science, 62: 457–461. doi: 10.1111/j.1365-2621.1997.tb04406.x

 F. Yazici acknowledges a fellowship from the Turkish Ministry of Higher Education.
 Salaries and research support provided by state and federal funds appropriated to the Ohio Agricultural Research & Development Center, The Ohio State Univ., Columbus, Ohio.

 - Article first published online: 20 JUL 2006

 - Ms received 8/22/96; revised 11/26/96; accepted 12/20/96